What Do LLMs Know About Alzheimer's Disease? Multi-loss Fine-Tuning and Probing for AD Detection: Experiments

-\paragraph{Other Modeling Details.} We use llama3-1b-instruct\cite{llama32_1b_instruct} and qwen-2.5-1.5b-instruct as the backbone models\cite{qwen2.5}.
-We experiment with each loss function condition on both backbone models.There are 1044 AD data points and 247 control data points.
-We split the dataset into 80/20 for training/evaluation.
-All experiments use the same base training configuration, with only the loss-specific parameters varying to enable fair comparison across different loss function strategies.
+\paragraph{Hyperparameters.} Across all experiments, we train for 10 epochs.
+The Llama-3.2-1B-Instruct model is fine-tuned with a learning rate of 2e-5, preserving long transcripts without truncation.
+The T5-large baseline is fine-tuned at a learning rate of 3e-4, while the BERT-base baseline uses a learning rate of 2e-5.
+To counter the class imbalance, which differs across corpora, we apply a per-task weighted cross-entropy loss with dataset-specific (Control, AD) weights that up-weight each corpus's minority class in inverse proportion to its frequency, using a stronger exponent on SLaCAD to absorb its extreme, inverted imbalance: (2.099, 0.477) for Pitt, (1.277, 0.783) for CCC, and (0.096, 10.429) for SLaCAD.
+Label smoothing and focal loss additionally introduce a label-smoothing factor of 0.1, focal\_alpha=0.25 with focal\_gamma=2.0, and a contrastive mixing weight of 0.1 with a margin of 1.0, respectively.

+\paragraph{Other Modeling Details.} We experiment with each loss function condition on both backbone models across three corpora.
+The DementiaBank corpus consists of 1{,}044 AD and 247 Control samples; the CCC corpus consists of 57 AD and 48 Control samples; and the SLaCAD corpus consists of 9 AD and 82 Control samples, exhibiting the opposite class imbalance to DementiaBank.
+Each corpus is split 80/20 into training and evaluation sets in a stratified manner.
 We conducted all experiments using four A100 PCIe GPUs, each equipped with 40 GB of memory.
-Fine-tuning a single model on one GPU takes approximately 9 minutes.
-Perplexity evaluation requires about 3 minutes per model on a single GPU, while the AD detection task takes roughly 12 minutes per model per round on a single GPU.
+Fine-tuning a single model on 4 GPUs takes approximately 6 minutes.